architect254/ngx-test/README.md

 # ngx-test
-A Good Place For A Good Developer
+A Good Place For A Good Angular Developer